sunsided/docker-nuget/README.md

 ```

 This will create or update the `apikeys` section of your configuration file.
 Make sure to not check anything sensitive into source control.

 In both cases, if you omit the `-ConfigFile <file>` option, your user configuration file will be used.

+## License

+This project is licensed under the MIT license.
+See the `LICENSE` file for more information.